-For Reference: I will be (briefly) using a more matured Warden Annie-Lynn Brosca from Cake and a pushy female Hawke.
-Significant deviations from canon will take place, but this story is not a proper AU; it follows the overarching plot of DA2, and the boom is a go.
+PC Info: I will be briefly using a more matured Warden Annie-Lynn Brosca from Cake and a few other (non-Warden) created Origins characters.
+Significant deviations from canon and timeline will take place, but this story is not a proper AU; it follows the overarching plot of DA2, and the boom is a go.

-Art!: pickledpoopers and Lesatho have drawn some absolutely stunning pieces related to Icarus.
-Go check out their homepages; they are both extremely talented artists, and have been of great help bringing Cala Hawke to life.
-Links located in my profile.
+Art!: People drew beautiful stuff! pickledpoopers and Lesatho made some fantastic pieces related to Icarus.
+Go check out their homepages; they're both talented artists, and have been of great help bringing the narrative to life.
+Links in my profile.

 Never regret thy fall,

 O Icarus of the fearless flight

 Is never to feel the burning light.